 Our fondness for this place is deep and abiding.
-What happens here depends not just on our staff, volunteers, the local community and yourself, but also our surrounds.
+What goes on depends not just on yourself, our staff and volunteers, the local community and traditional custodians, but also our surrounds.
 We want this place (as elsewhere) to not just be sustained, but to thrive.

-We began by recycling and reusing everything we could.
+We reuse, repurpose, recycle or compost everything we can.
 Every scrap of litter is collected, sorted, and assigned to its rightful stream, with as little as possible going to landfill.
-You help by using the appropriate stream in the Amphi and campgrounds, and by keeping your campsite clean.
-These are the four streams in use at the moment:
+You help by using the appropriate stream in the Amphi and campgrounds, by keeping your campsite clean, and taking your campsite furnishings home with you.
+These are the five streams in use at the moment:

 In terms of infrastructure, Uncle Doug has built 184 permanent composting toilets, which use 100% less water than the temporary toilets they replaced (they also don’t require transport to and from The Sup’).
 All the waste from the toilets is processed on-site and reused on the farm.
 We trialled a few of them in 2006, and, by early 2008, over 100 were in operation in two permanent banks.
 We’ve been adding to them ever since, with plans for more in the near future.
 What a hit!
 Never have we had such an incredible reaction to a facility on the site.